syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to apply cell text alignment in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/Alignment).

 The following screenshot is the output of previous code:

 ![Excel document with different alignment options](Working-with-Cell-or-Range-Formatting_images/Working-with-Cell-or-Range-Formatting_img3.jpeg)